spritebuilder/SpriteBuilder/README.md

 SpriteBuilder is a free tool (released under MIT-licence) for rapidly developing games and apps.
 SpriteBuilder is built for cocos2d-iphone.

-For more info and binary downloads, please visit [spritebuilder.org](http://spritebuilder.org). *(Website is not yet up!)*
+For more info and binary downloads, please visit www.spritebuilder.com.

 ## Getting started with the source

-Cocos2d and other extensions are provided as a submodules to this project.
-To be able to compile the source code you need first check out the module.
 Change directory into the top (this) directory of SpriteBuilder and run:

     git clone https://github.com/apportable/SpriteBuilder
     cd SpriteBuilder